Configure GitHub Enterprise Server and the Git Integration

 Where can this GitHub App be installed Any Account

-Note: Save the general information about the App including the App ID, which will be required for SnapLogic configuration.
+2. Save the App ID, which is required for SnapLogic configuration.

 The generated private keys are automatically downloaded in a .pem file.

-Destination: SnapLogic Manager - Configure Git dialog Source: GHES GitHub App creation
+Destination: Admin Manager - Configure Git dialog Source: GHES GitHub App creation

 Client ID Available from the GitHub App.